glab auth login

 Stores your credentials in the global configuration file (default ~/.config/glab-cli/config.yml).
 To store your token in your operating system’s keyring instead, use --use-keyring.
 After authentication, all glab commands use the stored credentials.

 If GITLAB_TOKEN, GITLAB_ACCESS_TOKEN, or OAUTH_TOKEN are set, they take precedence over the stored credentials.
-These variables are ignored when CI auto-login is enabled with GLAB_ENABLE_CI_AUTOLOGIN.
+When CI auto-login is enabled, these variables also override CI_JOB_TOKEN.

 To pass a token on standard input, use --stdin.